 In determining the appropriate amount of revenue to recognize, we apply the following steps: (i) identify the contracts with the customers; (ii) identify performance obligations in the contracts; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations per the contracts; and (v) recognize revenue when (or as) we satisfy a performance obligation.
 Further, we assess whether control of the product or services promised under the contract is transferred to the customer at a point in time (PIT) or over time (OT).
 We are first required to evaluate whether our contracts meet the criteria for OT recognition.
 We have determined that for a portion of our contracts, we are manufacturing products for which there is no alternative use (due to the unique nature of the customer-specific product and intellectual property restrictions) and we have an enforceable right to payment including a reasonable profit for work-in-progress inventory with respect to these contracts.
-For certain other contract.
+For certain other contracts, the Company's performance creates and enhances an asset that the customer controls as the Company performs under the contract.
 As a result, revenue is recognized under these contracts OT based on the cost-to-cost method as it best depicts the transfer of control to the customer based on the ratio of costs incurred to date as compared to the total estimated costs at completion of the performance obligation.
 For all other contracts that do not meet these criteria, we recognize revenue when we have transferred control of the related manufactured products which generally occurs upon delivery and passage of title to the customer.
 Refer to note 4 to the consolidated financial statements in Item 8, "Financial Statements and Supplementary Data" for further details.